 MCO2,ref is the reference CO2 mass (half of the CO2 mass emitted by the vehicle over the applicable WLTP test).

-During type approval the CO2 reference value shall be taken from the WLTP performed during validation testing of the individual vehicle, performed in accordance with Annex 6, including all appropriate corrections.
+During type approval, the CO2 mass reference value shall be taken from the WLTP test of the individual vehicle, obtained in accordance with UN Regulation No. 154, including all appropriate corrections.

 t2,j shall be selected such as: